Wedding Photography Styles Explained: How To Pick the Best Style for Your Wedding

 Lucky for you, telling the difference between styles isn’t as daunting as you’d think.
 Pinkie promise.

-What are the different styles of wedding photography?
+What are the different wedding photography styles?

 To professional photographers, there are subtle differences between each style.
-But for couples who feel in over their head, photography styles fall into 2 different categories:
+But for couples who feel in over their head, photography styles fall into 2 different categories: technical and editing.

 1. Technical Styles